Poems, Puns ‘n Pints hosts Special Guests

 “Our Poems, Puns ‘n’ Pints night has become a really popular date on the annual calendar and has attracted many musicians, performers and Birmingham poet laureates in the past.
 We hope it will continue to do so in the future.”

-The group’s next event is a quiz which takes place at Sutton Coldfield Rugby Club on April 26 from 7.30pm.
+The group’s next event is a quiz which takes place at Sutton Coldfield Town Football Club on April 26 from 7.30pm.
 Tickets cost £5 and don’t need to be pre-booked.